The auto-enrolment solution for Northern Ireland

-Complete a re-declaration of compliance within five calendar months of the third anniversary of your staging date (even if you had no-one to re-enrol).
+Complete a re-declaration of compliance within five calendar months of the third anniversary of your staging date or the third anniversary of your previous re-enrolment date (even if you had no-one to re-enrol).
 An employer’s re-declaration is mandatory and failure to complete it on time means that you will not have met all of your duties, which could result in fines and/or prosecution.

 Ready to get started?
 Apply Online